 The sale of Seamap products, while not generally impacted by seasonal factors, can vary significantly from quarter to quarter due to customer delivery requirements.
-Seamap revenues were relatively flat between the first quarter of fiscal 2017 and the same period in the prior fiscal year, declining approximately 4%, despite the general decline in the seismic industry.
-Scheduled deliveries of system components contributed to revenues in the current period.
+Seamap revenues were essentially flat in the second quarter and first six months of fiscal 2017 as compared to the same periods in the prior fiscal year, despite the general decline in the seismic industry.
 Due to the general decline in marine seismic activity we have experienced a decline in demand for after-market services such as spare parts and repairs.
 We believe it is likely that this relative softness in demand will continue throughout the balance of fiscal 2017.
-However, we do have certain deliveries currently scheduled for the balance of fiscal 2017.
-Accordingly, we expect Seamap revenues for all of fiscal 2017 to be generally in line with those of fiscal 2016.
+However, we do have certain deliveries currently scheduled for the balance of fiscal 2017 to exceed those of the first six months.

 We acquired Klein effective December 31, 2015.
-Therefore, our results for the three months ended April 30, 2015 did not include any amounts related to Klein.
+Therefore, our results for the three and six months ended July 31, 2015 did not include any amounts related to Klein.
 Demand for Klein's products relates primarily to activity within the hydrographic and oceanographic industries.
 Such demand is not subject to significant seasonal factors, but sales can vary significantly from quarter to quarter based on the requirements of specific projects.
-We do not believe that the revenue from Klein products for the three months ended April 30, 2016 is necessarily indicative of revenues for all of fiscal 2017, which we expect to total approximately \$12.0 million.
+We do not believe that the revenue from Klein products for the three and six months ended July 31, 2016 is necessarily indicative of revenues for all of fiscal 2017, which we expect to total approximately \$12.0 million.

 SAP's revenues are also attributable to activity within the hydrographic and oceanographic industry and can vary significantly from quarter to quarter based on the requirements of specific programs.
-In the three months ended April 30, 2016 sales of products by SAP included approximately \$300,000 related to products acquired from Klein, which amounts have been eliminated in our consolidated results of operations.
-We do not believe that the revenue from SAP sales for the three months ended April 30, 2016 is necessarily indicative of revenue for all of fiscal 2017.
-We expect SAP's revenues for all of fiscal 2017 to be significantly above that of fiscal 2016.
+In the three and six months ended July 31, 2016 sales of products by SAP included approximately \$100,000 and \$400,000, respectively, related to products acquired from Klein, which amounts have been eliminated in our consolidated results of operations.
+We do not believe that the revenue from SAP sales for the three and six months ended July 31, 2016 is necessarily indicative of revenue for all of fiscal 2017.
+We expect SAP's revenues for the balance of fiscal 2017 to exceed those of the first six months.

 The gross profit margin from the Equipment Manufacturing and Sales segment varies between the fiscal 2017 and fiscal 2016 periods primarily due to changes in product mix and the effect of revenues from Klein.
 Klein products and Seamap products generally have similar gross profit margins, but both manufacturing operations have certain fixed costs which can negatively impact gross profit margins in periods of relatively lower revenues.
-Sales by SAP generally produce lower gross profit margins than do sales of Seamap and Klein.